-Sirius [TM] Radio Satellite radio system Slip (1) A berth for a boat between two piers or floats; (2) The percentage difference between the theoretical and the actual distance that a propeller advances when turning in water under load.
+Sirius TM Radio Satellite radio system Slip (1) A berth for a boat between two piers or floats; (2) The percentage difference between the theoretical and the actual distance that a propeller advances when turning in water under load.
 Sole The cabin or cockpit floor.
 Spar Buoy A channel marker that looks like a tall, slender pole.
 Stand-On Vessel The vessel with the right-of-way.
 Starboard The right side of a boat when you are facing the bow.
 Stern The after end or back of the boat.
 Stow To store items neatly and securely.
 Strake Planks running fore and aft on the outside of a vessel.
 Taffrail The rail around a boat's stern.
 Tide The alternate rise and fall of waters caused by the gravitational attraction of moon or sun.
 Topsides (1) The sides of a vessel above the waterline;(2) On deck as opposed to below deck.
 Transom The transverse planking which forms the after end of a small, square-ended boat.
 (Outboard motors are usually attached to a transom.)
-Trim To arrange weights in a vessel in such a manner as to obtain desired draft at bow and stern.
+Trim To arrange weights in a vessel in such a man- ner as to obtain desired draft at bow and stern.
 Trimaran Boat with three hulls-the center one is the largest.
 Unbend To cast off or untie.
 Underway Vessel in motion (i.e. when not moored, at anchor or aground).
-USPS U.S. Power Squadron, a private membership organization that specializes in boating education and good boating practices.
+USPS U.S. Power Squadron, a private membership organization that specializes in boating edu- cation and good boating practices.
 Ventilation Ventilation occurs when air from the water's surface or exhaust gases from the exhaust outlet are drawn into the propeller blades.
 The normal water load is reduced and the propeller over-revs, losing much of its thrust.
-This continues until the propeller is slowed down enough to allow the bubbles to surface.
+This contin- ues until the propeller is slowed down enough to allow the bubbles to surface.
 Vessel Every kind of watercraft, other than a seaplane on the water, capable of being used as a means of transportation on water.
-VHF Radio A Very High Frequency electronic communications and direction-finding system.
+VHF Radio A Very High Frequency electronic communica- tions and direction-finding system.
 Wake Moving waves created by vessel motion.
 Track or path that a boat leaves behind it when moving across the water.

 Wash The loose or broken water left behind a vessel as it moves along; the surging action of waves.
 Waterline The intersection of a vessel's hull and the water's surface; the line separating the bottom paint and the topsides.
 Water Works Wonders Your single source of information on fishing, boating and caring for the water.
 Way Movement of a vessel through the water.
-Technically it is underway when not at anchor, aground or made fast to the shore.
+Techni- cally it is underway when not at anchor, aground or made fast to the shore.
 The common usage is interpreted as progress through the water.
-Headway when going forward, and stern way when it is going backward.
-Area at the rear of a boat where the motor may Well be located.
-Wharf · · · · · · · · · · · · · · · · · · · be located.
-A structure, parallel to the shore, for docking Wharf be located.
-A structure, parallel to the shore, for docking vessels.
-Wharf Wheel be located.
-A structure, parallel to the shore, for docking vessels.
-(1) The steering wheel; (2) The propeller.
-A standard communication signal between boats to indicate change of course, danger or visibility is poor.
+Head- way when going forward, and stern way when it is going backward.
+Well Area at the rear of a boat where the motor may be located.
+Wharf A structure, parallel to the shore, for docking vessels.
+Wheel (1) The steering wheel; (2) The propeller.
+Whistle Signal A standard communication signal between boats to indicate change of course, danger or other situations.
+Windward Situated on the side closest to the wind.
+(Opposite of leeward.)
+Yaw To swing or steer off course as when running with a quartering sea.